Pr3mR4jendran/Quine-Collection/README.md

 To open a Matlab script on the terminal, make sure to install Matlab and then use the command `matlab -nodisplay -nosplash -nodesktop -r "run('path/to/your/script.m');exit;"` to execute your file.

 ### .pl - Prolog
-I used the online SWISH tool for this one, unfortunately SWI-Prolog acts really weird on Mac.
+I used the online SWISH tool for this one, unfortunately SWI-Prolog acts really weird on the terminal.
 But for the most part, you should be able to execute your Prolog file using `swipl quine.pl`.

 ### .py - Python
 To open a Python file on the terminal, make sure to have Python (version 3.0 and above installed).
 Then simply use `python3 quine.py` to compile and execute your file.